Master of Arts in History

 - Non-Thesis Option - 36 s.h.

 Required Entrance exams: GRE, required only if cum GPA is lower than 2.85

 Interview: not required.

-Other requirements: Writing sample of 8-12 pages showing use of primary and secondary sources and a grasp of historical thinking.
+Other requirements: a writing sample of 8-12 pages showing the use of primary and secondary sources and a grasp of historical thinking.

 Fall 2013/Spring 2014 Costs

 Graduate PA Resident Tuition, General fee and Technology fee.

 Graduate Non-Resident Tuition, General fee and Technology fee.